-Economics is a field that is concerned with buying, selling and money.
-Goods and services are an important concept in economics.
+Economics is a field that is concerned with buying, selling, and money.
+Goods and services are important concepts in economics.
 You and your parents purchase goods and services on a regular basis.
 People sell various kinds of goods and services.
 You and your parents pay money to buy them.

-When you go to the toystore to get a toy, you are buying a good.
+When you go to the toy store to get a toy, you are buying a good.
 Whenever you go to the hair salon to get your haircut, you are purchasing a service.
-Your toy is a tangible good but the haircult you received is intangible.
+Your toy is a tangible good but the haircut you received is intangible.
 So, what exactly are the differences between goods and services?

 More Economics for Kids